timtimkaaa/MyObsidianRepoo/Inbox/I should always be content with the choices I make.md

 **Everyone's path is unique and different**, even if some of us strive for the same goals.
 But we can all do it, no matter what shape our path will be. ~={yellow}**If we choose the path of content and honesty with ourselves, without any doubt, we are able to get there and enjoy the whole journey**.=~

-But it's important to not only make *honest* choices, but also to make them [[I should always make choices from the place of positivity|from a place of positivity]]
+But it's important to not only make *honest* choices, but also to make them [[I should always make choices to commit, not avoid|from a place of positivity]]

 ### Also check out / References